cossacklabs/themis/README.md

 If you're looking for something to contribute to and gain eternal respect, just pick the things in the [list of issues](https://github.com/cossacklabs/themis/issues).
 Head over to our [Contribution guidelines](https://github.com/cossacklabs/themis/wiki/Contribute) as your starting point.

 Supporting Themis for all these numerous platforms is hard work, but we try to do our best to make using Themis convenient for everyone.
-Most issues that our users encounter are connected with installation process and dependency management.
+Most issues that our users encounter are connected with the installation process and dependency management.
 If you face any challenges, please [let us know](https://github.com/cossacklabs/themis/issues).

 # Commercial support